davidawad/blocky/readme.md

 Blocky serves a simple purpose.
-It adds your Bitcoin Public Key QR code to a place it belongs, as close as your money.
+It adds your Bitcoin Public Key QR code to a place it belongs, as accessible as possible.

 It adds your bitcoin wallet to your quick settings!

-Because it lives in the System UI you'll never have to wait for your bitcoin app to load ever again.
+Because it lives in the System UI you'll never have to wait for your bitcoin wallet to load ever again.

 ![](screenshots/Livetile.png)